 Can I use NordVPN with Edge mobile?

 Yes.
 Install NordVPN on your Android or iOS device and route your traffic through the VPN.
 Edge will automatically use the secure channel when the VPN is connected.
-Pia vpn firefox extension
+Cutting edge vpn: comprehensive guide to privacy, security, speed, streaming, and geo-unblocking in 2026

 Is Edge Secure Network the same as a VPN?